viastolfi/plok/README.md

 At the moment in plok you can

 ```
+let a variable <as an int or an addition>,
 return something,
-print something,
-let a variable and use it as a return code for example
 ```

 My goal is not really to make a working and usable programming langage but to train and challenge myself for a bit \